ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 > “Every company is a software company.
 You have to start thinking and operating like a digital company.
 It’s no longer just about procuring one solution and deploying one.
 It’s not about one simple software solution.
 It’s really you yourself thinking of your own future as a digital company.”

+In this article, I hope I can at least set you in the right path.

 ## Different faces of system integrations

-Business Intellegence (B.I.),  Enterprise Resource Planning or ERP (Think SAP software), Product Information Management (P.I.M), Master Data Management (M.D.M), even Zappier, are all faces of the same beast, however these sytems require human cleverness and creativity for them to be useful in your situation.
+Business Intellegence (B.I.),  Enterprise Resource Planning or ERP (Think SAP software), Product Information Management (P.I.M), Master Data Management (M.D.M), even Zappier, are all faces of the same beast, they all promise to gather data, centralize it, and turn it into useful, on time information.

+However these sytems require human cleverness and creativity for them to be useful in your situation.

 Just as a powerful drug, systems can do wonders if prescribed correctly, and wreack havocks if applied incorrectly.